vmsmith/897D/Project_Log.md

 #### Sat, 30 Apr
+* Lower profit with KNN using reduced variable set
 * 1 and 0 to "D" and "N" at the beginning of classification?
 * SVM tuning
 * Cross-validation